By Matt Murphy

----- — BOSTON - Amazon, the world’s largest online retailer, will begin collecting Massachusetts sales taxes starting next fall under a new agreement with the state, according to the Patrick administration.
+---- — BOSTON — Amazon, the world’s largest online retailer, will begin collecting Massachusetts sales taxes starting next fall under a new agreement with the state that could net the state tens of millions of dollars next year, according to the Patrick administration.

 Small businesses have been pressuring Gov. Deval Patrick to reach a deal with Amazon over sales tax collections in time for this holiday shopping season, but the agreement will not take effect until Nov.
 1, 2013.

-Amazon will also support Massachusetts in its effort to promote a federal solution to the issue of online retailers collecting sales tax on purchases from individual states.
+Amazon will also support Massachusetts in its effort to promote a national solution to the issue of online retailers collecting sales taxes on purchases.
 A number of states, including New Jersey, have reached similar agreements with Amazon.